Everything You Need to Know about Medicare Part A and Part B

 Medicare Part B covers your doctor and outpatient services.

 Part B has a monthly premium of $144.60 in 2020.
 Most people are going to pay this out of their Social Security check.
-If you make a higher income, you could pay more for your Part B.
+You could pay more for your Part B if you make a higher income.

 Part B also has a yearly deductible of $198 in 2020.
 Once you pay the deductible, Medicare Part B covers 80% of all your bills.
-You have to pay the remaining 20% coinsurance related to your Part B Medicare coverage.
-It is important to not confuse your Part B deductible from the Part A deductible.
+You must pay the remaining 20% coinsurance related to your Part B Medicare coverage.
+It is essential to not confuse your Part B deductible with the Part A deductible.

-We are finding that most medical needs are now falling under your Part B coverage.
-Prior most Hospitals would deal with many of the procedures needed which would have fallen under your Part A benefit.
-However even if you are treated at a hospital they are not classifying many procedures as Outpatient services which falls under your Part B benefits.
-This means you will have a 20% coinsurance obligation / bill that you will be responsible for.
-There is no cap or max out of pocket limit for the coinsurance amount.
+We are finding that most medical needs now fall under your Part B coverage.
+Prior, most hospitals would have dealt with many of the procedures needed, which would have fallen under your Part A benefit.
+However, even if you are treated at a hospital, they do not classify many procedures as outpatient services, which falls under your Part B benefits.
+This means you will have a 20% coinsurance obligation/bill for which you will be responsible.
+There is no cap or max out-of-pocket limit for the coinsurance amount.

 As Medicare Part B can be delayed if you have creditable coverage through an employer plan, we recommend that you do not sign up for Medicare Part B until you no longer have coverage from your work or a spouse’s work.
-It will be important that you obtain a letter from your or your spouse’s employer stating when your coverage will end.
+You must obtain a letter from your or your spouse’s employer stating when your coverage will end.

-It is also important that you sign up for Part B coverage with the timeframe required to avoid paying any late penalties.
-Please review out enrollment periods page for a more complete understanding of all of the time periods to enroll.
+You must also sign up for Part B coverage within the timeframe required to avoid paying any late penalties.
+Please review the enrollment periods page for a more complete understanding of all the time periods to enroll.

-If you are already taking Social Security benefits, you will need to opt-out of Medicare Part B. If you are not taking Social Security benefits and don’t want Part B, you do not have to do anything.
+If you already take Social Security benefits, you must opt out of Medicare Part B. If you are not taking Social Security benefits and don’t want Part B, you do not have to do anything.

 Should I get a Medicare Supplement with Original Medicare?

-A Medicare Supplement insurance policy is a great way to contain your cost related to Original Medicare.
-As you have read both Part A and Part B have cost that could bring a very expensive bill if and when you go to the Hospital or Doctor’s office.
+A Medicare Supplement insurance policy is a great way to contain your costs related to Original Medicare.
+As you have read, Part A and Part B have costs that could cause a costly bill if and when you go to the hospital or doctor’s office.

-A Medigap policy are sold by a private insurance company but the coverages are designed and approved by the US Government.
+A private insurance company sells a Medigap policy, but the US Government designs and approves the coverages.
 This means that the coverages are standardized across all insurance carriers.
-This means that if you purchase a Plan G from carrier A, B, or C that plan is required to be the exact same.
-The only thing that can be different is the premium each carrier charges for that specific plan.
+The plan must be the same if you purchase a Plan G from carriers A, B, or C. The only thing that can be different is the premium each carrier charges for that specific plan.

-Another great advantage of staying with Original Medicare and purchasing a Medigap plan, is that this allows your Doctor to decide what is “Medically Necessary” and not turn that decision / control over to the insurance company or a medical group.
-If you sign over your Medicare rights over to a Medicare Advantage Plan that is exactly what you are doing.
+Another great advantage of staying with Original Medicare and purchasing a Medigap plan is that this allows your Doctor to decide what is “Medically Necessary” and not turn that decision/control over to the insurance company or a medical group if you sign over your Medicare rights over to a Medicare Advantage Plan that is precisely what you are doing.

 The biggest reason Medicare Beneficiaries obtain a Medigap plan is to fill in the gaps left behind by Original Medicare.
-In addition, when you stay with Original Medicare with a Medigap plan you are able to keep your ability to see any Doctor or medical facility that accepts Medicare.
+In addition, when you stay with Original Medicare with a Medigap plan, you can keep your ability to see any Doctor or medical facility that accepts Medicare.
 You are not tied to a specific limited group of Doctors or medical facilities.

 If you have a Medicare Supplement, not only is it going to pay this 20% coinsurance, if you choose the right plan, it will also cover the Part A deductible as well as the excess charges that you would be responsible for.

-The Medicare Supplement that we recommend for almost all our clients is the Plan G. The Plan G typically provides the greatest coverage for the best value.
+The Medicare Supplement we recommend for almost all our clients is Plan G. Plan G typically provides the greatest coverage for the best value.

-You want to make sure you work with an independent Medicare Insurance Agent who sells for multiple Medicare Insurance Carriers to ensure you get the best rate for your Medicare Supplement.
+You want to work with an independent Medicare Insurance Agent who sells for multiple Medicare Insurance Carriers to ensure you get the best rate for your Medicare Supplement.

-Integrity Now Insurance Brokers represents all of the major Medicare Insurance Carriers that are available in the marketplace today.
-We would love to hear from you so we can review your Medicare needs and find a plan that meets your Medicare needs.
+Integrity Now Insurance Brokers represents all of the significant Medicare Insurance Carriers that are available in the marketplace today.
+We would love to hear from you so we can review your Medicare needs and find a plan that meets them.

 Integrity Now Insurance Brokers, Inc.